Caracas Chronicles

-Caracas Chronicles is a group blog focused on Venezuelan news and analysis in English with a focus on Venezuelan politics and economics in the Chávez and post-Chávez era.
-The website once described itself as "opposition-leaning-but-not-insane," and, according to an Associated Press article, though highly critical of Venezuela's socialist government, the site "doesn't spare the opposition".
+Caracas Chronicles is a group blog providing Venezuelan news and analysis in English, with a focus on Venezuelan politics and economics during the Chávez and post-Chávez eras.
+The website once described itself as "opposition-leaning-but-not-insane."
+According to an Associated Press article, although highly critical of Venezuela's socialist government, the site "doesn't spare the opposition".

 History

-Caracas Chronicles was founded in 2002 by Francisco Toro.
-In 2015, Caracas Chronicles was relaunched as a Florida-registered LLC; its website says it has a newsroom in Caracas, correspondents throughout Venezuela, and plans to become "a more professional news site based on exacting journalistic standards".
+Caracas Chronicles was founded in 2002 by Francisco (Quico) Toro.
+In 2015, it was relaunched as a Florida-registered LLC.
+According to its website, it now has a newsroom in Caracas, correspondents throughout Venezuela, and plans to become "a more professional news site based on exacting journalistic standards".

 In February 2019, Rafael Osío Cabrices took over as editor-in-chief.
 According to Caracas Chronicles, Osío Cabrices worked at Venezuela's El Nacional, on the Primicia news magazine, and has published three books: El Horizonte Encendido, Apuntes Bajo el Aguacero and Salitre en el Corazón.
 Before the appointment of Osío Cabrices, Toro—a Venezuelan political scientist living in Canada—had alternated in the role of editor-in-chief with Juan Nagel, a Venezuelan economist and professor at the University of the Andes, Chile.